danomatika/joyosc/README.md

 DEVELOPING
 ----------

 A Premake4 script and IDE files can be found in the prj folder.
-Premake4 can generate the IDE files from a given lua script.
+Premake4 can generate IDE files from a given lua script.
 Download Premake4 from http://industriousone.com/premake.

 Make sure the external libraries are built by calling make in the `lib` directory.